 "Currently, salons in California are not allowed to perform the procedure because of a law that bans the use of products unapproved by the Food and Drug Administration," says Ashleigh Marie Rancilio, a hairstylist in Los Angeles.
 In New York State, stylists are only allowed to tint brows with demi-permanent dyes, making permanent dyes—which include bleaching—out of the question.
 And many brow studios don't offer brow bleaching.
 So finding a professional to do it for you might not be possible, especially depending on where you live.

-If you are truly committed to the look, you can bleach your brows at home—but you need to be very careful.
-Worst case scenario, you can get it in your eyes which can lead to blindness.
-On the less intense end of the spectrum, bleaching your brows can lead to weak and frail brows, and even loss of brow hairs.
+If you are truly committed to getting blonde eyebrows (or, if you really want to hop on the invisible brow trend, white eyebrows), you can bleach your brows at home—but you need to be very careful.
+Worst case scenario, you can get bleach in your eyes which can lead to blindness.
+On the less intense end of the spectrum, bleaching your brows can lead to weak and frail brows and even loss of brow hairs.

 "Eyebrow bleaching can cause potential weakening and thinning," says Marisa Garshick, MD, a board-certified dermatologist in New York City.
 "People who have thick brows might not necessarily notice that impact, but, the same as doing any kind of chemical processing for your scalp hair, over time that can have an impact on the hairs.
 And in terms of brows, we don't have as much reserve."